 The downsides of the Foxelli poles are the typical ones you’d expect from a mid-range piece of outdoor gear.
 You’re not getting the weight or durability that’s found in poles that cost two or three times as much as these, but that’s okay for the price.
 Also, there’s a higher chance these might malfunction, or that you’ll have to deal with some silly issue like one of the locks coming undone on accident.
 But overall, this is a really good pair of carbon fiber walking poles at a very attractive price tag.

 If you want to stick with aluminum poles but don’t want to get a really cheap option, the Montem trekking poles are worth considering.
-They’re made from aircraft grade aluminum, so they are very sturdy but also a bit heavy.
-At 9.6 oz per pole, these are a lot heavier than carbon trekking poles.
+These folding poles are made from aircraft grade aluminum, so they are very sturdy but also a bit heavy.
+At 9.6 oz per pole, these aluminum poles are a lot heavier than the carbon equivalent.

 But that’s actually okay if you’re a heavy person and need that extra sturdiness a 5oz pole just can’t get you.
 And, these measure only some 16” when folded, which is excellent if you’re prioritizing portability over everything else.
 They will easily fit into all carry ons and even the main compartment of your favorite hiking backpack.

-In addition to that, the Montem hiking poles feature a breathable cork grip that’s very sturdy and comfortable in your hands.
+In addition to that, the Montem hiking poles feature breathable cork grips that are sturdy and comfortable in your hands.
 The extended foam grip ensures that you’re prepared for varying terrain, while the wrist straps help keep the poles attached to your body even if you lose your grip unexpectedly.

 One thing I really like about these hiking poles is that they actually come with all the tips you need for the four different seasons.
 They include tips for gravel, ice, snow, mud, sand, rocky and paved terrain, meaning that you can use them whenever and wherever you want.